Statistics-encoded tensor network approach in disordered quantum many-body spin chains: Scaling behavior of spectral form factor

-\textit{Scaling behavior of spectral form factor}.---The preceding analysis shows that SeTN is more efficient for weak disorder, as singular values decay faster.
+The preceding analysis shows that SeTN is more efficient for weak disorder, as singular values decay faster.
 In this regime, the system is typically driven into chaos, which is challenging for conventional tensor networks.
 To illustrate SeTN’s ability to handle chaotic dynamics, we investigate the spectral form factor (SFF) of the disordered transverse-field Ising model (disordered TFIM) in its chaotic regime.

 The SFF, defined as the Fourier transform of the two-point correlation function of the spectral density~\cite{supplementaryMaterial},

 where $U(t) = \mathrm{e}^{-\mathrm{i}H t}$ is the evolution operator, serves as one of the simplest analytically tractable probes of quantum chaos.
 It captures both short- and long-range spectral correlations and has been extensively used in many-body chaos studies~\cite{chanSolutionMinimalModel2018c,kosManyBodyQuantumChaos2018b,chanSpectralStatisticsSpatially2018c,bertiniExactSpectralForm2018,dongMeasuringSpectralForm2025}, where it typically exhibits an initial transient followed by the ramp–plateau structure predicted by RMT~\cite{haakeQuantumSignaturesChaos2018,liuSpectralFormFactors2018b}.